fujaba/fulibMockups/src/test/scenarios/PartyApp/PartyApp.md

 ![PartyApp](app17.html)

 There is a Content with id wineLine and with description "Wine | 10.00 Euro | Carli".
-We write wineLine into content of itemsPage.
+We add wineLine to content of itemsPage.
 PartyApp has content itemsPage.
 ![PartyApp](app18.html)